SX-70 Camera Comparisons*

 I have included in this testing, for comparison, the only other currently manufactured instant film, Instax.
 I used a camera that is modified to accept Fuji Instax Wide instant film.
 I have done this because you may find that you really do not want an SX-70 after all.
 Everyone says the SX-70 is 1970's sexy, but you may find that is not what you are after.
 The only way to know is seeing images from the other type of instant film, side by side with Polaroid Originals SX-70 & 600 films.

 Another thing to understand is that SX-70 based cameras come in many different arrangements.
 Over the years, SX-70 film based cameras were produced by Polaroid cheaply and expensively.
 This testing only deals with original SX-70 based folding camera models, not any of the subsequently much cheaper versions.
 Again, if cost is your main restriction, one of those cheaper models may serve you well.
-Also, available as a refurbish option is to have exposure metering changed to allow SX-70 cameras to use 640 ASA film instead of the much slower 100 ASA film as originally designed.*** I have included such a converted camera in these tests.
+Also, available as a refurbish option is to have exposure metering changed to allow SX-70 cameras to use 600 ASA film instead of the much slower 160 ASA film, close to film speeds that the cameras were originally designed for.*** I have included such a converted camera in these tests.

 The final thing I need to comment on, is just how difficult these comparison tests were to conduct.
 I shot several more tests than appear in this article.
 They were not included because the results were just so poor and worse, not always reproducible from camera to camera.
 Night shots.
 Portrait shots.
 Low lighting indoor shots.
 That is not to say that I did not obtain some good shots in those conditions, just that the ability to do so was very random.
 Constraints of the film and the many idiosyncrasies of each individual camera, made the process very tedious.
 What I learned about the reasons for those idiosyncrasies are found later in this article.